 Lewa has served as a catalyst for conservation across the region, stimulating the creation of numerous conservancies, both private and community-owned, increasing the amount of land under conservation management in northern Kenya to over almost 2 million acres since the mid-1990s.

-Managed by Elewana, Lewa Safari Camp is the only tourism property owned by the Conservancy itself, with the aim of boosting the conservancy’s revenue through camp occupancy.
+Managed by Elewana, Lewa Safari Camp is owned by the Conservancy itself, with the aim of boosting the conservancy’s revenue through camp occupancy.
 All camp profits and conservancy fees generated by the camp are reinvested directly into the conservation and community efforts of Lewa Wildlife Conservancy.

 Lewa Safari Camp has undergone major refurbishments since 2009.
 Many of the improvements have been “behind the scenes” to make the camp environmentally friendly and a safe and comfortable place to work.
 Improvements include solar water heating, new small efficient power generators, environmental waste disposal and recycling, as well as new staff housing, kitchen and recreation rooms.
 The vehicle fleet is still being upgraded to more modern fuel efficient vehicles, and effluent disposal systems are being overhauled.

 Lewa Safari Camp has been awarded its first “Gold Level” by Ecotourism Kenya, a great acknowledgement of our progress of upgrading all the back of house systems to make the camp as environmentally responsible as possible; as befits the Conservancy ethos.

 Through the facilitation of community conservation and development, protection of endangered species and education of neighbouring areas about the value of wildlife, Lewa Wildlife Conservancy has become Africa’s leading model for conservation and low impact tourism.